-Compositions are mapped to locations using a bespoke sonic bike mapping software.
-Created in fragments, sounds are mapped into different zones across a city or landscape, each one triggering a different sound or instruction when the bike rides in.
-Sound works can be mapped anywhere in the world therefore, along a road, across a park, over an entire city, a hillside, a park, enabling multiple routes for a cyclist to take, and endless compositional to experiences.
+Compositions are mapped to locations using this system, made in fragments and linked to different user determined zones across a city or landscape, each zone set to trigger a different sound or instruction as the bike rides in and then departs.
+Sound works can be mapped anywhere in the world therefore, along a road, across a park, over an entire city, a hillside , enabling multiple routes for a cyclist to take, and endless compositional experiences for the maker.

 The sonic bike kit and its configuration have been developed and adapted with the practical and creative requirements of every project.
 This section details the current hardware, software and design systems in use now.